usaid-cs/yesterday-i-learned/random.md

 - Objects in Tatooine should have two shadows (from having two suns), but had just one due to director oversight.
 - The Coastline Paradox observes that the length of a coastline increases as the resolution of your measurement increases.
 You get a longer coastline every time you measure with a shorter "ruler".
 The true length of coastlines cannot be determined because a) you are talking about measuring molecules, and b) coastlines change.
 - The "full size SIM card" is known as 1FF, i.e. the card that your SIM card comes with.
-- Statistically, [slightly more than one person dies everyday from a US mass shooting](https://gfycat.com/PartialThunderousHerculesbeetle) 2014 to 2018.
-So, assuming everyone lives to 80 years, your chances of dying from a mass shooting in the US is _only_ 0.01%!
 - [Some/many bike rental companies don't penalise people for leaving their bikes at stupid places](https://www.theguardian.com/commentisfree/2018/feb/27/pavements-pedestrians-cyclists-walkers-hire-bikes).
 This is a big problem creating waste.
 - [Sea level at a given location is influenced by mountains](https://www.youtube.com/watch?v=q65O3qA0-n4) (massive mountains have enough gravity to attract water), so the sea level there is adjusted according to the gravitational pull of the mountain, but as if the mountain were not there.
 - Heating honey changes the flavour.
 Forever.
 - [Singapore is second in the world for losing money gambling per capita.](https://i.redd.it/iaxg9g4ryfi01.jpg)
 - [Rochester NY _had_ a subway system.](https://en.wikipedia.org/wiki/Rochester_Subway) A rare example of [decommissioning an entire subway system.](https://en.wikipedia.org/wiki/Category:Abandoned_rapid_transit_stations)
-- Voyager I is analogue.
-It takes pictures like a fax machine, and sends them back like a radio.
 - Up to the 1650s, [people already had a fairly good idea how far the sun is](https://en.wikipedia.org/wiki/Astronomical_unit#History) (2% error).
 - A [vice](https://en.wikipedia.org/wiki/Vice) is a bad habit [or](https://en.wikipedia.org/wiki/Vise) a clamp.
 - English and Spanish pronounce _gigabyte_ with hard Gs, while Italian and Portuguese have soft first G, followed by a hard second G.